Treating A Chemical Imbalance Can Improve Your Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-While a chemical imbalance in the brain isn’t diagnosable, having too much or too few neurotransmitters—the natural chemicals that help your nerve cells communicate with each other—can lead to symptoms similar to multiple mental health conditions.
+While a chemical imbalance in the brain isn’t diagnosable, having too much or too few chemicals called neurotransmitters—which help your nerve cells communicate with each other—can lead to symptoms similar to those of multiple mental health conditions.
 The human brain is a complex organic machine, and scientists still don’t fully understand how it works.

 Depression and anxiety were believed to be caused by chemical imbalances in the brain for many years.
 Still, many in the medical and scientific communities consider the theory of chemical imbalance causing depression and other mental health conditions disproven.
 That doesn’t mean your neurochemicals can’t cause you to experience symptoms of depression, anxiety, or other mental health conditions.